digital-land/digital-land.github.io/content/blog-post/beta-team.md

 * help local authorities and others make the data available
 * add the data to the platform
 * validate our users can use it
-* and process and action their feedback
+* process and action their feedback

 Most importantly, we need to see how many things are waiting and for how long between each step.

-Maybe start low-tech, post-its, spreadsheets, slide-decks and mural boards, before making notebooks, creating dashboards, and adding automated measurements, monitoring and alerting.
+Maybe start low-tech with post-its, spreadsheets, slide-decks and mural boards, before making notebooks, creating dashboards, and adding automated measurements, monitoring and alerting.

 That’s totally up to you.